Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

             as this can complicate things.

         1. Download the [GitHub release][vapoursynth-release]
-        of VapourSynth that is tagged as "Latest".
+        of Vapoursynth that is tagged as "Latest".

         2. Run the installer and select "Install for this user only" if asked.